Axmad834/Capstone-project/README.md

 # Run frontend
 npm run dev

-4️ Launch Application
+#Launch Application

 After backend and frontend are running, go to: http://localhost:8080/

-Enter test credentials:    //without it you can get access to db hence no backend part ll be involved
+Enter test credentials:    //without it you can not get access to db hence no backend part ll be involved

 .username("admin")
 .password(encoder.encode("123"))

-5️ Grant Admin Rights
+#Grant Admin Rights

 To create or delete courses, you must assign Admin role manually in code.